 Guiding business ethics

-In 2012, Vattenfall's Board adopted a new Code of Conduct.
-Among others, the Code of Conduct states Vattenfall's core values – safety, performance and cooperation.
+Vattenfall's Code of Conduct states, among others, Vattenfall's core values – safety, performance and cooperation.
 It also provides the employees with the opportunity to report incidents through a whistleblowing function staffed by locally appointed external ombudsmen.

 CEO and Executive Group Management

-The President of Vattenfall AB, who is also CEO of the Vattenfall Group, is responsible for the day-to-day administration of the company in accordance with the Swedish Companies Act.
+The President of Vattenfall AB, who is also CEO of the Vattenfall Group, is responsible for the day-to-day administration in accordance with the Swedish Companies Act.

 The Vattenfall Management System (VMS)

-The VMS is the framework that ensures that Vattenfall's governance adheres to formal requirements as well as to requirements made by the Board, the CEO, the business operations and the staff functions.
-The VMS binds governance documents consisting of policies, instructions and process documents on three different levels: company level, function level and business level.
+The VMS is the framework that ensures that Vattenfall's governance adheres to formal requirements as well as to requirements made by the Board, the CEO, the business operations and the Staff Functions.
+The VMS is documented in binding governance documents consisting of policies, instructions and process documents on three different levels: Company level, function level and business level.
+Certain central documents are approved by the Board of Directors of Vattenfall AB.

-The VMS is an integrated management system that applies to the entire Vattenfall Group, along with the limitations that may arise from legal requirements, such as regarding the unbundling of the electricity distribution business.
+The VMS is an integrated management system that applies for the entire Vattenfall Group, along with the limitations that may arise from legal requirements, such as regarding the unbundling of the electricity distribution business.
 Vattenfall's Environmental Management System is integrated in the VMS.
+Special routines are in place to ensure adherence to the management system also by subsidiaries.

 There are three organisational levels – Corporate, Regional and Business unit.
 The operations are divided into three main categories:

-- Service operations structured in Business Support functions and Shared Service Centres, both organised at Regional level or below.
+- Service operations, organised at Regional level or below.

 Internal control over the financial reporting

-The Corporate Governance Report 2012 describes the most important elements in Vattenfall's system of internal control and risk management in connection with financial reporting.
+The Corporate Governance Report describes the most important elements in Vattenfall's system of internal control and risk management in connection with the financial reporting,